qualipool/swissrets/docs/Categories.md

 key | description
 :--- | :---
-apartment | A part of a building, suitable for people to live in. atelier | A private workshop or studio of hobbiests or professionals. attic-flat | A free-standing apartment, built onto the roof of a multi-story building, also called a penthouse. bar | Where drinks, especially alcoholic drinks, are sold and drunk. cafe | Small restaurant where simple meals and drinks are served.
+apartment | A part of a building, suitable for people to live in. atelier | A private workshop or studio of hobbyists or professionals. attic-flat | A free-standing apartment, built onto the roof of a multi-story building, also called a penthouse. bar | Where drinks, especially alcoholic drinks, are sold and drunk. cafe | Small restaurant where simple meals and drinks are served.